FrancescoXD/dotfiles/i3-gaps/README.md

 ```
 $ cp -r .config/* ~/.config/
 ```
+Below you find some custom keyboard layout.

 ### Fonts
 There is a `fonts` dir in the repo.
 So you have to move it to `~/.local/share/fonts/`!
+More font [here](https://github.com/ryanoasis/nerd-fonts).
 ```
 $ mkdir ~/.local/share/fonts/
 $ cp -r fonts/* ~/.local/share/fonts/